Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/contentsync/index.md

 As an example, Content Sync ships with _AssetChecksumStrategy_ strategy which synchronizes dam:Asset nodes based on the _dam:sha1_ checksum in the asset metadata.

-Users can plug-in their custom strategies by implementing _com.adobe.acs.commons.contentsync.UpdateStrategy_ interface;
+Users can plug in their custom strategies by implementing _com.adobe.acs.commons.contentsync.UpdateStrategy_ interface;